robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 ## Breadth First Search
 ### Examples
 [0 1 Matrix](/computer-science/algorithms/algorithmic-problems/0-1-matrix) - Given an m x n binary matrix mat, return the distance of the nearest 0 for each cell.

+# Arrays
+## Examples
+[Find Minimum In Rotated Array](/computer-science/algorithms/algorithmic-problems/find-minimum-in-rotated-array) - Given the sorted rotated array nums of unique elements, return the minimum element of this array in O(log n) time.